 Reimbursements requested more than 90 days after the completion of the trip fall outside the reasonable time-frame for IRS accountable plans.
 Therefore, reimbursements from applicable Reports are taxable income and reported on an employee’s Form W-2.

-- Use the "View" drop-down menu to change the filter if your Request is not listed under
+- In the Request module, open the associated Request from the Request Library and select “Create Expense Report”; use the View drop-down menu to change the filter if Request is not listed under Active Requests

-- Verify the Header information from the Request is still accurate and click "Next"
+- Open the Header to verify information from the Request is still accurate

 - Make any corrections based on changes since original trip approval

-- Answer “Yes” to the per diem question if this is the first Expense Report for the completed trip even if you are not claiming per diem reimbursement (the Travel Allowance itinerary is the official documentation of your time in travel status)
+- At the bottom of the Report Header, change the Travel Allowance answer to “Yes, I want to claim Travel Allowance” even if you are not claiming per diem reimbursement (the Travel Allowance is the official documentation of your time in travel status)

-- Enter your Travel Allowance information based on the business-only itinerary and create per diem expenses if needed
+- Enter the Travel Allowance based on the business-only itinerary and create per diem expenses if needed

 - Itemize expenses as needed